wallace-js/wallace/README.md

 1. You can override all behaviour at a granular level, which offers a degree of safety.
 2. It is based on previous (unreleased) frameworks used in production for years on sites like [healthmatters.io](https://healthmatters.io) and [yourstreet.org](https://www.yourstreet.org).

-3. You can attract more users and contributors by giving Wallace a ★
+You can help make Wallace battle-ready by:

+1. Using it ✔️
+2. Filing bugs 🐞
+3. Giving it a ★*

+_\* Every ★ brings us closer to a world no longer dominated by 2 frameworks from corporations that steal our focus and sell our data.
+Go star [Svelte](https://svelte.dev/) and [Solid](https://www.solidjs.com/) while you're at it._

 ## Learn

-You could spin up a quick demo and follow the tool tips, either:
+You can probably learn Wallace by spinning up a demo and reading the tool tips, either:

 - In your browser using StackBlitz (choose [TypeScript](https://stackblitz.com/edit/wallace-ts?file=src%2Findex.tsx) or [JavaScript](https://stackblitz.com/edit/wallace-js?file=src%2Findex.jsx))
-- Locally with `npx create-wallace-app`
+- By creating an app with `npx create-wallace-app`

-But to really grasp the power of Wallace you'll need to follow/read the [tutorial](https://github.com/wallace-js/wallace/tree/master/TUTORIAL.md) which takes 20-30 minutes to complete, and covers everything there is to know.
+But to really understand Wallace, read the [TUTORIAL](https://github.com/wallace-js/wallace/tree/master/TUTORIAL.md).
+It takes around 30 minutes, and covers everything there is to know.

-Alternatively you can browse through some of the [examples](https://github.com/wallace-js/wallace/tree/master/examples).
-Each one has a link to open it in [StackBlitz](https://stackblitz.com) it its README, which lets you fork, play and eventually download the example as starting point for your project.
+You can also browse through the [examples](https://github.com/wallace-js/wallace/tree/master/examples), which you can open in [StackBlitz](https://stackblitz.com) (link in each example's README) which lets you play around and download it as a fully working project.

 ## Issues